rnapier/testing/memory-bank/techContext.md

 - Must respect memory limitations on all targeted platforms

 ### Security Constraints
-- No sensitive data should be logged
+- No sensitive data should be logged (current implementation has some print statements for errors)
 - Cached data lives only in memory, not persisted outside Keychain
 - Implementation must follow Apple's security best practices
+- Persisting keys mechanism allows certain critical values to survive reset operations

 ## Dependencies